What Is Immunotherapy for Mesothelioma?

 Side Effects of Immunotherapy For Mesothelioma

-There are several side effects of immunotherapy for mesothelioma, but these are considered more mild compared to other forms of treatment.
+There are several side effects of immunotherapy for mesothelioma, but most are considered more mild compared to other forms of treatment.
 The side effects may be different for each person and depend on the specific type of immunotherapy being given.

-Some possible immunotherapy side effects include:
+Mesothelioma immunotherapy side effects can include:

 - Changes in blood pressure